dfinity/portal/samples/nft.md

 This example demonstrates implementing an NFT canister.
 NFTs (non-fungible tokens) are unique tokens with arbitrary metadata - usually an image of some kind - to form the digital equivalent of trading cards.
-There are a few different NFT standards for the Internet Computer (e.g. DFT, IS20, DRC20 and EXT), but for the purposes of this tutorial we use [DIP-721](https://github.com/Psychedelic/DIP721).
+There are a few different NFT standards for the Internet Computer, but for the purposes of this tutorial we use [DIP-721](https://github.com/Psychedelic/DIP721).
 You can see a quick introduction on [YouTube](https://youtu.be/1po3udDADp4).

 The canister is a basic implementation of the standard, with support for the minting, burning, and notification interface extensions.